HowieWork/howiework/README.md

 ## Welcome!

 Hi, my name is Howie.
-I'm a full-stack web developer based in US with a background in architecture.
+I'm a web designer/developer based in US with a background in architecture.

 My interest in tech started with work experience at WeWork.
 I was fascinated by how a data-driven approach is implemented in design.
 It’s also fun to work with tech-background colleagues.
 Later at SOM, I worked on [an interior project involving VR](https://www.howiework.com/posts/anti-office).
 The team added a VR interaction session to final presentation for the client.
 It was a big success.
 These two experiences really open my mind and reveal more opportunity and potential in the tech industry.
 In my spare time, I [self-taught programming](https://www.howiework.com/posts/thoughts-about-self-teaching-web-development) and gradually realize my true passion of web development.

 [My diverse background prepares me with both design and development skills](https://www.howiework.com/posts/what-ive-learned-about-architecture-and-web-development): a keen eye for design; professional experience using a wide range of digital design tools; design thinking, proven problem solving, research and analytical skills.

-Seeking a web developer role to grow my career as a professional web developer.
+Seeking a web developer role or relevant to grow my career as a professional web developer.
 My current focus is on polishing my MERN stack skills.

 **Watch a video**:
 I also made [a self-introduction video](https://youtu.be/HY-1dhShcHk).